dropbox/rust-subprocess-communicate/README.md

 This crate should give an interface to communicating with child processes similar to python's subprocess.communicate interface from the Popen class.

-Pass an input u8 slice and the result should be two Vec<u8> one for stdout and for stderr Also an error may be returned in case the subprocess pipes were unable to be changed into nonblock mode or the event loop was unable to be activated.
+Pass an input u8 slice and the result should be two Vec<u8>, one for stdout and for stderr.
+Also, an error may be returned in case the subprocess pipes were unable to be changed into nonblock mode or the event loop was unable to be activated.

-Unlike the python interface, this also supports two optional arguments to bound the maximum output size of stdout and stderr respectively.
+Unlike the Python interface, this also supports two optional arguments to limit the maximum output size of stdout and stderr respectively.
-This is to prevent a process like /usr/bin/yes from actively consuming all system memory and it helps reason about maximum resource consumption
+This is to prevent a process like `/usr/bin/yes` from consuming all system memory and it helps reason about maximum resource consumption.

 ## Usage